MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

 ## Performing actions of a conditional feature

 To perform an action of a conditional feature you must first test if the feature is available.
 Flint uses’s Swift’s type system to enforce this: there is no way to `perform` an action of a conditional feature without first checking availability.
-You must obtain a `ConditionalActionRequest` by calling `request`:
+You must obtain a `ConditionalActionRequest` by calling `request`, and if you get one you can then call `perform` on that:

 ```swift
 if let request = DeepLinkingFeature.performIncomingURL.request() {